Scottish cranachan with raspberries has to be one of the quickest desserts to make.

 🥗 Similar desserts

-If you like Scottish cranachan, here are some similar desserts that you may like.
+If you like Scottish cranachan, or cream crowdie, here are some similar desserts that you may like.

 - Flummery